jarmokivekas/tuamk-thesis/doc/overview.md

 > - 15 MHz
 > - 20 MHz
 >
-> In addition to this the subcarriers spacing is 15 kHz, i.e. the LTE subcarriers are spaced 15 kHz apart from each > other.
+> In addition to this the sub-carriers spacing is 15 kHz, i.e. the LTE subcarriers are spaced 15 kHz apart from each > other.
 To maintain orthogonality, this gives a symbol rate of 1 / 15 kHz = of 66.7 µs.
 >
 > Each subcarrier is able to carry data at a maximum rate of 15 ksps (kilosymbols per second).
-This gives a 20 MHz > bandwidth system a raw symbol rate of 18 Msps.
+This gives a 20 MHz > bandwidth system a raw symbol rate of 18 MSPS.
 In turn this is able to provide a raw data rate of 108 Mbps as each symbol using 64QAM is able to represent six bits.
 >

 -->